Why are Pure Henna and Indigo by Renaissance Henna the Safest Hair Dye Brand ?

-Don’t be confused by some “organic and mineral “hairdressing natural hair colours which claim to be free from hydrogen peroxide and ammonia – many of which contain PPD or other potentially harmful synthetic chemical ingredients.
-Would anyone really consider these to the safest hair dye brand?
+Don’t be confused by some “organic and mineral “hairdressing natural hair colours which claim to be free from hydrogen peroxide and ammonia and yet contain PPD or other potentially harmful synthetic chemical ingredients.
+Would anyone really consider these to the safest hair dye brand ?

 Everything that deceives may be said to enchant.

 Plato, The Republic

 Greek author & philosopher in Athens (427 BC – 347 BC)